psshri/terraform_aws/README.md

 API request should be handled by AWS Lambda, Lambda should simply store the request's JSON body to an S3 bucket as a file Whenever a new file is created in the above S3 bucket - a notification should be pushed to an SNS topic with the file details

+### Solution:
+The Terraform code provisions all the required services and configures the services to achieve the above use case.
+The Lambda function uses the code present in python/index.py

 #### Screenshots from AWS portal

 #### S3